xk320/Bless-Bot/README.md

 * Supports Multiple Nodes  for simultaneous operations.
 * Keeps nodes alive and boosts network uptime for maximum earnings.
 * Works seamlessly for better reliability.
+* No more manual registration of nodes required.

 ---
 ### Use My Refferal: